adrienaury/mailmock/README.md

 Mailmock
 ========

 Mailmock is a lightweight SMTP server designed for testing.
-It exposes a REST API which will enable your CI/CD to check what transaction were made with the SMTP server and what was sent to who.
+It exposes a REST API which will enable your CI/CD to check what transaction were made and what was sent to who.

 Mailmock is inspired by Mailhog, but doesn't expose a graphical user interface.